-In the face of what seems to a black drape of sky with random sparking stars, astronomers have officially found 88 constellations.
-Better yet, we can call them groups of stars as a picture in the sky, and most of them can easily be found and recognize with the naked eye.
-Whether we can find answers to life’s mysteries or control our destinies or not, let’s take a look and see what constellations we can recognize tonight.
+In the face of what seems to a black drape of the sky with random sparking stars, astronomers have officially found 88 constellations.
+Better yet, we can call them groups of stars as a picture in the heavens, and most of them can be seen and recognize with the naked eye.
+Whether we can find answers to life’s mysteries or control our destinies or not, let’s take a look and see which constellation we can recognize tonight.

 What are the Constellations?